-Pain jolts diagonally down his back and he winces with pain.
-It seems the scar is reminding him.
-For what, he doesn’t exactly know.
+Pain jolts diagonally down his back.
+Wincing, he curses the scar that seems to demand attention.
+For what, he can’t completely recall.
 Another thing that’s a wisp of smoke in his memory.

 A small crowd comes down the stairs toward the exit.
 One of them is carrying an antique umbrella.
 He observes her without approaching.
 Young, or so she seems from wearing that dress with petticoats and that huge ribbon in her hair.
 It conjures the fragility of a porcelain doll.
 She searches, and when she looks his way, he smiles and nods his head in a slight bow.

 She hesitates just a few seconds before stepping forward, “Excuse me, are you Mr. Furuta?”

 “Yes, I am.
 Nice to meet you, Saya.”

 She does a cute bow.
 “The pleasure is mine.
 I hope you didn’t wait long.”